Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2024-01-07-precious-metals-valuation-spot-price-vs-offer-reference-price.md

 <div class="row">
     <div class="col-md-3">
-        <p>Additionally, the app shows the reference price for some of the most popular bullion coins, based on the average price in the last 24 hours.
-These prices are visible for the items logged in your inventory and within the coins listed in the 'Bullion Catalog' section.</p>
+        <p>Also, the app displays the reference price for popular bullion coins, which reflects the average price over the last 24 hours.
+You can see these prices for items in your inventory and for coins listed in the 'Bullion Catalog' section.</p>
     </div>
     <div class="col-md-3 mb-5">
         <img class="rounded" width="220" src="https://lh3.googleusercontent.com/pw/ABLVV87p4eDwAf7EzOZJQnljalpBPXA8On4n9TFuGX3JCjj9sjonAmln08ZICez0R7kZeeggNuJd1S4KYNk3umDCYSp8C4IFRTVamtKFCEYprc8K8bSy46IZ21PgTitukne3eDZ6lSH8RHrb1EHnzRSa54od=w922-h2000-s-no?authuser=0" alt="Offer Prices" />